mrotaru/data/js-prototypes/index.md

 Bar.prototype = Object.create(Foo)
 ```

 Why not just `Bar.prototype = Foo.prototype` ?
-Because then both functions
+Because then the "prototype"
-would reference the same object as their prototype.
-If you add something to
+property of both function objects would reference the exact same object.
+If
-`Bar`'s prototype, it would also be inherited by all `Foo` instances.
-This is
+you add something to `Bar`'s prototype, it would also be inherited by all
-not desirable because super classes should not inherit from their
+`Foo` instances.
+This is not desirable because super classes should not
-sub-classes.
+inherit from their sub-classes.

 We could also try `Bar.prototype = new Foo()`; this would also make
 inheritance happen.
 However, this can have unwanted side-effects.
 Let's say